Notes for Applicants

 Please refer to the Steps and Procedures or the Flow Chart when you submit your applications.

-To update your contact information, please login to your online application to change your correspondence address, email address and contact phone number at any time.
-It is important that the email address you provide is correct and will not filter out emails from the University as successful applicants will be informed by email to download an offer package from the application account.
-No hard copy of the offer package will be sent to successful applicants.
+To update your contact information including your correspondence address, email address and contact phone number, please login to your online application account at any time.
+It is important that the email address you provide is correct and will not proactively block emails from the University, as emails are normally used for communication between the University and applicants.

 Application, Tuition and Other Fees